 Hearing the thunderous boom as icebergs calve will both startle and amaze you.
 Massive pieces catapulting into the water can lead to huge waves rolling across the surface.
 Due to this phenomenon, zodiacs never get very close to icebergs when they are cruising in their vicinity.

 Fast ice is ice that is attached to a shoreline, but has no solid land beneath.
 Having the opportunity to walk on this at Seymour Island and another area in Antarctica ranks as a highlight for us.
 It’s also a great way to capture wide angle perspectives of your ship amongst the ice.

 Before guests disembark, staff checks for both ice thickness and any potential cracks.
 Flags or cones are also placed to indicate areas to avoid.

 22. Be awestruck by Lemaire Channel’s beauty

 Cruising through the Lemaire Channel near sunset is an indelible memory.
 The serenity and reflections will take your breath away.
 Given that ice conditions vary significantly in this area, ships can’t always venture inside the channel.
 The surface ice provides a beautiful foreground element for the surrounding landscapes that will morph beautifully as the light shifts.

-TIP: If your cruise ship can venture in, make sure to position yourself at the bow and do a time lapse if you can.
+TOP TIP: If your cruise ship can venture in, make sure to position yourself at the bow and do a time lapse if you can.